Pediatric primary care behavioral health track

 - Advocate for the profession of psychology

-Over the training year, interns expand their skills in the areas of assessment, treatment, consultation and research.
+Over the training year, you will expand your skills in the areas of assessment, treatment, consultation and research.
 Clinical experiences are of primary importance with particular emphasis placed on learning behavior change methods.
 Faculty members provide supervision in empirically supported therapies including cognitive-behavioral therapy, acceptance and commitment therapy, and motivational interviewing.

 Clinical practice in pediatric PCBH setting

-Interns provide evidence-based individual, group and family therapy approaches in the primary care setting.
+You will provide evidence-based individual, group and family therapy approaches in the primary care setting.
 In this setting, there is an emphasis on short-term, problem-focused assessment and brief intervention.
-Interns develop treatment plans in collaboration with primary care providers (PCPs) and deliver all services on-site in medical practices.
-Trainees operate on a similar schedule as faculty, offering 60-minute new patient evaluations and 30-minute return therapy sessions.
+You’ll develop treatment plans in collaboration with primary care providers (PCPs) and deliver all services on-site in medical practices.
+You will operate on a similar schedule as faculty, offering 60-minute new patient evaluations and 40-minute return therapy sessions.

 Consultation & collaboration

-Behavioral health clinicians (BHCs) and trainees function as central members of the primary care team.
-As such, consultation time is built into the schedule to allow for frequent face-to-face consultation to PCPs throughout the clinic day.
+Behavioral health clinicians (BHCs) function alongside you as central members of the primary care team.
+As such, consultation time is built into the schedule to allow for frequent face-to-face consultations with PCPs throughout the clinic day.
 This consultation may include education on a behavioral health topic or specific guidance on their approach to a patient issue.
-Trainees also receive warm hand-offs from medical providers throughout the day.
-During a warm hand-off, a medical provider introduces a patient to the BHC for an unscheduled visit or consultation.
-Warm hand-offs may involve patient education, brief intervention, triage for evaluation, introduction to and scheduling of services, or assistance with behavioral issues during the medical visit (e.g., shot administration).
+You’ll have warm handoffs from medical providers throughout the day.
+During a warm handoff, a medical provider introduces a patient to the BHC for an unscheduled visit or consultation.
+Warm handoffs may involve patient education, brief intervention, triage for evaluation, introduction to and scheduling of services, or help with behavioral issues during the medical visit (e.g., shot administration).

 Crisis evaluation & treatment

-PCBH clinics aim to provide timely patient care close to home and reduce unnecessary utilization of high intensity services in the emergency room or inpatient setting.
-Consistent with this goal, interns and faculty support PCPs in the same-day management of crisis situations.
-Trainees expand skills in crisis risk assessment, safety planning and stabilization within the primary care setting.
+PCBH clinics aim to provide timely patient care close to home and reduce unnecessary utilization of high-intensity services in the emergency room or inpatient setting.
+Consistent with this goal, you and faculty support PCPs in the same-day management of crisis situations.
+You’ll expand your skills in crisis risk assessment, safety planning and stabilization in the primary care setting.

-PCBH interns provide valuable training and education to PCPs, medical residents, nurses and office staff within the primary care setting.
-Formats vary across clinics and may include scheduled lectures and trainings, individual consultation, case conference and clinical observation.
+As a PCBH intern, you provide valuable training and education to PCPs, medical residents, nurses and office staff in the primary care setting.
+Formats vary across clinics and may include scheduled lectures and trainings, individual consultations, case conferences and clinical observation.
 Educational topics are tailored to meet the needs of the clinic and have included motivational interviewing, school anxiety and refusal, behavioral parent training skills, supporting transgender youth and behavioral strategies for shot administration.
-In addition to training the medical staff, interns often supervise undergraduate students, master’s level trainees and medical residents.
+In addition to training the medical staff, there may be opportunities to supervise students across disciplines.